jtran41205/INST326_TheBackRow/README.md

    The key will be "3", which will shift the characters 3 to the left altered string: "Cfob!"

-3) The user will be prompted to type a string to try and match the original text Due to high margins of error, they'll be graded on a percentage of how much they typed correctly, rather than a binary right or wrong.
+3) The user will be prompted to type a string to try and match the original text.
+   Due to high margins of error, they'll be graded on a percentage of how much they typed correctly, rather than a binary right or wrong.